 This section outlines each part of the ARF and what you will be required to do at each stage.
 It is essential that you follow the routing on the ARF as it will guide you to the correct outcome code for each address and each selected individual.

-Address label 6.1
+6.1 Address label

 The Address Label at the top of the ARF gives the full address and the corresponding eightdigit serial number.
 It is made up of: